Chinese scientists ask for patent on US drug to fight virus

 China has the right under World Trade Organization rules to declare an emergency and compel a company to license a patent to protect the public.
 It would be required to pay a license fee that is deemed fair market value.

-The government might be able to avoid that fee if the patent were granted to the Wuhan institute, an elite laboratory that is part of the official Chinese Academy of Sciences.
+The government might be able to avoid that fee if the patent were granted to the Wuhan institute, part of the elite Chinese Academy of Sciences.

 The institute said it applied for a “use patent” that specifies the Wuhan virus as the drug’s target.
 Gilead’s patent application, filed before the virus was identified, cites only the overall family of coronaviruses.

-The Wuhan researchers, along with a Chinese military laboratory, made their patent application “from the perspective of protecting national interests,” said the institute statement.
+The Chinese researchers made their patent application “from the perspective of protecting national interests,” said the institute statement.

 “If relevant foreign companies plan to contribute to China’s epidemic prevention and control, we both agree that if the state needs it, we will not require enforcement of rights given by the patent,” it said.